LynieV/humane-society-cli-gem/HumaneSociety/README.md

 # HumaneSociety

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/HumaneSociety`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the unofficial Humane Society CLI gem!

+This CLI app scrapes the Hornell Humane Society Donations page at: https://www.hornellanimalshelter.org/donate.html.

+Users have the option of viewing the information regarding financial donations as well as supplies needed to maintain the facility and the well being of the animals housed there.

 ## Installation